 Their software is designed to assist radiologists, not replace them altogether.
-If you’re thinking about the ways to help your radiologists, such software can be invaluable support.
+If you’re thinking about ways to help your radiologists, such software can be invaluable support.

 Although Microsoft doesn’t brag about the clinics and hospitals using their software, we already know that Inner Eye is FDA-approved, which means it can be used in hospitals and clinics throughout the United States.

-Computer vision enhances surgery
+Computer vision in healthcare enhances surgery

 Artificial Intelligence plays a more and more important role in modern surgery, especially in Minimally Invasive Surgery (MIS).
 Today, operating theatres are filled with robot assistants that improve the surgeons’ work.
 The 3D, high-definition imaging that medical robots use, increases the vision of the operation field and makes depth perception accessible.
 As a result, surgical operations are more accurate and take less time.